Gqlify/docs.gqlify.com/docs/jwt-signed-token.md

 title: JWT Signed Token
 ---

-GQLify provides `context` layer, you can define your context like Apollo Server.
+GQLify provides `context` layer, GQLify will pass it to `apollo-server`.
 You can put some useful information like user's data in context.
-Following is example:
+For example:

 ```js
 const jwt = require('jsonwebtoken')